po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 ## Conclusion

 Congratulations on publishing your first package to GitHub!
-Using the screenshots below you can double check that your package was published successfully.
-Start by visiting your GitHub repository and clicking on "Packages" on the right:
+Using the screenshots below, you can verify that your package was published successfully.
+Start by visiting your GitHub profile, and then click on "Packages" in the right-hand navigation, as shown in the following image:

 ![packages](./Images/01-packages.png)